Skip to main content

 Insecure remote access:

-• In some organizations, specially associated with power generation, establishing remote access to the OT/IACS environment is a commonly seen trend.
-Weak authentication mechanisms associated with remote access, such as the use of default passwords or lack of multi-factor authentication increases the risk of unauthorized access and malicious attacks.
+• In some organisations, specially associated with power generation, establishing remote access to the OT/IACS environment is a commonly seen trend.
+Weak authentication mechanisms associated with remote access, such as the use of default passwords or lack of multi-factor authentication increases the risk of unauthorised access and malicious attacks.

 In addition to the above, there are several contributing factors towards OT/IACS cybersecurity risks and challenges: